ChrisDeFreitas/guitarjoe/README.md

 - added Phrygian dominant scale

 ## ToDo
-- when fretButtonStyle displays an abc staff, try to make staff larger for octave = 2
+- About Dlg, make headings standout as they get lost in a sea of text; improve readability
-- implement transitions to smooth out user interactions
+- refactor: disambiguate chord (object) vs chordName (string)
 - implement regression testing with Selenium
-- change layout of FretButton's controls to be position:absolute to prevent them from jumping up and down
+- change layout of FretButton's controls to position:absolute to prevent them from jumping up and down
 - allow the first created Fretboard control to be deleted.
 Currently, only its children may be deleted.
 - fix ./public/favicon.svg colors: image appears dim on white backgrounds
 - browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)